Five stories of Sport and Pride for everyone

 First TTNB sports league in Latin America

-National Meeting of dissident teams
+National Meeting of Dissident Teams

 Make visible, always

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US